ocaml-multicore/lwt_eio/README.md

 Here, we're using the Eio event loop instead of the normal Lwt one, but everything else stays the same.

-When I first tried this, it failed with `Fatal error: exception Unhandled` because I'd forgotten to flush stdout in the Lwt code.
+Note: When I first tried this, it failed with `Fatal error: exception Unhandled` because I'd forgotten to flush stdout in the Lwt code.
 That meant that `sort` returned before Lwt had completely finished and then it tried to flush lazily after the Eio loop had finished, which is an error.